sap-linuxlab/community.sap_infrastructure/roles/sap_hypervisor_node_preconfigure/README.md

 <!-- END Further Information -->

 ## Testing
-The `sap_hypervisor_node_preconfigure` roles is continuously tested for Red Hat OpenShift.
+Additionally the Ansible Role `sap_hypervisor_node_preconfigure` is continuously tested for Red Hat OpenShift.
 Goal is to ensure that this roles work on all supported OpenShift versions.
 All network related setup is tested with ipv4 only.

-## Contributing
-You can find more information about ways you can contribute at [sap-linuxlab website](https://sap-linuxlab.github.io/initiative_contributions/).

-## Support
-You can report any issues using [Issues](https://github.com/sap-linuxlab/community.sap_infrastructure/issues) section.

 ## License
 <!-- BEGIN License -->